traceysaada/code-refactor-week-1/README.md

 also for more clarification and to make the information stand out more I have changed the text from one colour to different between headers and paragraph text.

+added information for changes in html.

+for visual clarity the benefits float was changed in colour, i beleive this makes the text clearer to read, in this section both headers & paragraphs kept white has darkening the background adds the clearer vision & doesnt conflict with the black images.

+there was unnecessary repartition on some of the css programe this was also condensed down.

+lines added to connect the lower section to the above link section.

 ## Your Task